Tanya Samarzich

-Tanya Nicole Samarzich Ruiz (born 28 December 1994) is an American-born Mexican footballer who played as a forward for Liga MX Femenil club CF Monterrey.
+Tanya Nicole Samarzich Ruiz (born 28 December 1994) is a former American-born Mexican footballer who last played as a forward for Liga MX Femenil club CF Monterrey.
 She was a member of the Mexico women's national team.

 Early life

 Samarzich was born in West Covina, California and raised in nearby Upland to a Serbian father and a Mexican mother.

+Personal life

+After retirement, she became a middle school P.E. teacher and a coach for California Athletic SC, a youth club based in Southern California.